fitzagard/omnifocus-widget/README.md

 Made for [Übersicht](http://tracesof.net/uebersicht/)

-Shows the active list of flagged tasks from OmniFocus
+Shows the active list of flagged tasks from OmniFocus.

 ### Screenshot
 ![Screenshot]